Ensembl/ensembl-genes-metadata/README.md

 - `--output_dir`: Directory to save the CSV output files.
 - `--reference`: Check if GCA is a reference genome (1 for yes, 0 for no).
 Default 0.
 Note: NCBI API times out if checking a large number of assemblies.
 - `--trans`: Check if taxon ID has transcriptomic data in ENA.
 This uses the check_transcriptomic_data.py (1 for yes, 0 for no).
 Default 0.
+- `--pipeline`: Filter by annotation pipeline: choose one or more from anno, main, hprc
+- `--current`: Check if GCA is the most current version (1 for yes, 0 for no).
+Default 0.

 ### Output